vaheedsk36/essential-notes/linux-essential-notes.md

 - Changing file permissions
 - Understanding Users and Groups
 - Increase decrease swap memory
+- <a href="https://humanwhocodes.com/snippets/2021/03/create-user-linux-ssh-key/"> Creating a new user with an SSH key on Linux <a/>

 ## Understanding permissions in linux
   In Linux, file permissions are a way to control access to files and directories.
 They determine who can read, write, and execute a file or directory.
 Understanding permissions is crucial for managing security and controlling access to sensitive data.